Not sure what to do next?

 No idea what you want to do when you leave school?

 - Think of the things that make you happy.
 What subjects do you like at school?
 What things do you enjoy doing outside of school?
-List the things you like doing and rate them from one to 10.
+List the things you like doing and rate them from 1 to 10.

 - You could also look for a course that has no fees to try out an area of interest without getting into debt.

-Too many choices, and can’t make a decision?
+Too many choices and can’t make a decision?

 - When you’re comparing several different professions, try to find people to talk to who are doing the jobs you’re interested in.

-- Set up an interview with them to ask them what the job is really like.
+- Set up an interview with them to ask what the job is really like.
 This is called informational interviewing.
 It may show you that your dream job is not what you thought.